Supporting children and young people during the Coronavirus Pandemic

 Covid 19 has brought huge challenges and changes to all our lives.
 Children and young people may find coping with the uncertainty and significant changes to their routines particularly stressful and challenging.

 The increasing volume of information on the internet about how to support all children, young people and their families during the Covid 19 outbreak may feel overwhelming at times.
-This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people at home during the school closures.
-Resources can be selected which are most appropriate for the child or young person they are supporting.
+This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are learning at home because they need to sheild or isolate.
+Resources can be selected which are most appropriate for the child or young person being supported.
+ELCs and schools will be required to support their learners during these times.

 Covid 19 Information

-The Scottish Government - Information on supporting pupils, parents and teachers - learning during term 4 (Published 20.04.20)
+The Scottish Government - information on supporting pupils, parents and teachers

-Explaining the Covid 19 to children and young people.
+Explaining Covid 19 to children and young people.

 The BBC Newsround site has a comprehensive section on coronavirus developed for children and young people.

-CALL Scotland are sharing some visual support resources to help explain Covid 19.
+CALL Scotland have some visual support resources to help explain Covid 19.

-Childline have a comprehensive range of information, support, activities and suggestions for children and young people.
+Childline has a comprehensive range of information, support, activities and suggestions for children and young people.

-ENABLE have produced some easy read Covid 19 fact sheets on their website.
+ENABLE has produced some easy read Covid 19 fact sheets on their website.

-Mencap have created some easy ready information about Coronavirus for you to use based on the latest guidance from the Government.
+Mencap has created some easy ready information about Coronavirus for you to use based on the latest guidance from the Government.
 (March 24th).
 Select ‘here’ to download a copy.

-Young Scot Covid 19 - A comprehensive range of information specifically designed for children and young people.
-It includes helpful advice and suggestions to reduce stress and anxiety which may be felt by children and young people at this time.
+Young Scot Covid 19 - helpful advice and suggestions to reduce stress and anxiety which may be felt by children and young people at this time.

 Supporting a return to early years and school

 A range of information and resources to support learners, their families and practitioners in the return to full time education can be found in the Transitions section of the Toolkit.
-Including information from the National Parent Forum of Scotland.
+This includes information from the National Parent Forum of Scotland.

 Supporting extended time at home